What is Mechanical Energy? A Beginner’s Guide 2026

 Here:

-• ‘v’ represents the velocity (speed and direction) of the object (in meters per second).
+- ‘v’ represents the velocity (speed and direction) of the object (in metres per second).

 Notice the ‘v^2’ term.
 This means that velocity has a much larger impact on kinetic energy than mass.
 If you double the speed of an object, its kinetic energy increases by a factor of four!
-This is why a car traveling at 60 mph has more energy than one traveling at 30 mph.
+This is why a car travelling at 60 mph has significantly more energy than one travelling at 30 mph.

-For example, a car weighing 1,500 kg traveling at 30 m/s (about 67 mph) has a kinetic energy of:
+For example, a car weighing 1,500 kg travelling at 30 m/s (approximately 67 mph) has a kinetic energy of:

 KE = 0.5 1500 kg (30 m/s)^2 = 0.5 1500 900 = 675,000 Joules.